challenger-platform/challenger-widget/README.md

 > **NB**: in customized versions this method could take additional parameters and return additional information.
 Please refer to specific deployment documentation.

 ## Opening Challenger dashboard

+This method could be used to open both an external browser or a WebView within the mobile application.

 ### GET `/loginUserByExternalId`
 Params:
 * data - result of API lib's `getEncryptedData()` method.